isc-projects/stork/doc/install.rst

     >>>> IP address or FQDN of the host with Stork Agent (the Stork Server will use it to connect to the Stork Agent):

-Specify an IP address or FQDN which the server should use to reach out to an agent via the secure gRPC channel.
+Specify an IP address or FQDN that the server should use to reach out to an agent via the secure gRPC channel.

 When asked for the port: